Are you tired of getting blurry pictures?

 Even the smallest, unnoticed camera movement will cause some degree of blurry pictures.
 When you are shooting with a telephoto lens or you are zoomed closer to your subject, blur from camera movement is magnified.

-The half exhale technique works really well to avoid getting blurry pictures from camera movement during the photo exposure.
-Here' the tip:
+Any accessory, like a tripod or monopod is great to have along to steady your camera.
+But if you don't this technique works really well to avoid getting blurry pictures from camera movement during the photo exposure.
+Here's what you can do:

 The next photo tip I call the "human tripod."
 If you don't have an actual tripod, try the next best thing. use your body, your arms or head as if it's a tripod.